Jill Mikucki

 Jill Ann Mikucki is an American microbiologist, educator and Antarctic researcher, best known for her work at Blood Falls demonstrating that microbes can grow below ice in the absence of sunlight.
-She is a leader of international teams studying study ecosystems under the ice.
+She is a leader of international teams studying ecosystems under the ice.

 Early life and education

 Mikucki earned her B.A. in 1996 at the University of North Carolina, Wilmington, her M.S. in 2001 from Portland State University, and her Ph.D. in 2005 at Montana State University.
 A life-long love of cold and snow helped lead her to a career in Antarctic research.
 Mikucki conducted her Ph.D. research on Blood Falls, a plume of iron-oxide rich water that flows from beneath the Taylor Glacier in the McMurdo Dry Valleys of Antarctica.
 Mikucki's work on Blood Falls was the first to describe the microbiology and geochemistry of the feature.